vancluever/terraform-provider-acme/docs/resources/certificate.md

   .terraform/providers/registry.terraform.io/vancluever/acme/VERSION/ARCH/terraform-provider-acme_vVERSION`).
-  Both have drawbacks: granting capabilites to Terraform itself will mean that Terraform core and any provider launched by it will also have the capability, while re-granting to the provider will possibly be necesasry every time the provider is updated or the repository is initialized with `terraform init`.
+  Both have drawbacks: granting capabilites to Terraform itself will mean that Terraform core and any provider launched by it will also have the capability, while capabilities granted to the provider will be lost every time the provider is updated, or the repository is initialized with `terraform init`.
 * Use proxies to direct traffic to the ports defined with the `port` option in the challenge clauses.
 If necessary, use the `proxy_header` option of `http_challenge` to set the header to match the host of the current FQDN being